Rankings Information – 2025

 • For any group play rounds, we want to promote tournaments using a consistent number of games from round to round.
 We’ve seen organizers play 3 games per round, except for the last round they would intentionally play 11 rounds in order to reach the 25 games played metric.
 We’ve also seen organizers play 3 games per round, except for the last round where they would only play 1 game in the round.
 We will use the minimum number of games for any one round of play in determining how many meaningful games played get counted, so if someone wants to run group matchplay at 3 games per round, they should be making that choice for the entire final.
 They will no longer be able to pick certain rounds to expand that match total, or rather they could, but they would still only be credited for the round with the fewest games played applied to every round of the final.

 • The TGP will now include games played that are fewer than 3 balls, including timed formats where players are attempting to reach a score or objective as quickly as possible.
 Any game where it’s possible for the player to finish on the first ball in play, will be calculated at 33% value for TGP purposes.
 Any games set to 1-ball play will be worth 33% value.
 Any games set to 2-ball play will be worth 66% value.
 No games beyond 3 balls will be worth anything above 100% for TGP purposes.
 For example, if players have a goal of reaching a certain feature in a game as a way of winning that game or match, the fact that it is POSSIBLE for the player to reach that objective on ball 1 means this will count as 1/3rd of a game played towards TGP.
 The exception to this rule will be the Pin-Golf format, which will have it’s own set of grading rules (see next bullet points).
-Any game where a TD creates a “runaway score” or taps a player out to end their game before all 3 balls have been played will be worth 1/3rd TGP, regardless of when that occurs during the game being played.
+Any game where a TD creates a “runaway score” or taps a player out to end their game or reorder player order mid-game before all 3 balls have been played will be worth 1/3rd TGP, regardless of when that occurs during the game being played.

 • The IFPA will no longer sanction tournaments that don’t have a DIRECT play component as part of the format.
 DIRECT play represents multiple players (up to a max of 4) playing against one another on a given game (head-to-head or in a group).
 Many tournaments use an INDIRECT qualifying system where everyone plays the same game (PAPA style qualifying, Best Game qualifying, Pin-Golf).
 Those tournaments that use an INDIRECT qualifying system must now run a Finals round that consists of DIRECT play between the finalists to crown the winner.
 A tournament using an INDIRECT qualifying system must advance a minimum of 10% but no more than 50% of those players to the Final.
 Examples of tournaments no longer eligible for WPPR points would be simple high score tournaments without finals, or Pin-Golf tournaments where you simply play your round/rounds.